monaboiste/dynamodb-to-opensearch/README.md

 OpenSearch comes in.
 OpenSearch offers a set of neat search features and filters, making it easy to extend our API to offer more sophisticated way to query our data.

-### Ok, by why not use [DynamoDB zero-ETL integration with OpenSearch](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/OpenSearchIngestionForDynamoDB.html)?
+### Ok, but why not use [DynamoDB zero-ETL integration with OpenSearch](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/OpenSearchIngestionForDynamoDB.html)?
 Under the hood, zero-ETL solution utilizes DynamoDB export to S3 feature, and it takes a bit of time to synchronize the changes between DynamoDB source table and OpenSearch cluster.
 Also, personally I don't have so much of an experience working with OpenSearch, let alone creating